wichmann-lab/teamproject-photography/README.md

 -- OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE -- SOFTWARE.
 --

+All the external sources used in our plug-in are listed at the end of this README.
+We changed the lines 85 and 96 for a better look of our configuration file.

+Another file is the "arrayCombine.lua".
+It's an external file as well.
+[Click here for getting to the source.]("BITTE NOCH EINFÜGEN").
+Because it's a code from stackoverflow it is licensed under (https://stackoverflow.com/legal/terms-of-service/public) -- NOCHMAL NACHLESEN!
+WICHTIG

+We modified the code for our usage.
+This file gets the settings from the configuration file and creates a new table with all the possible combinations from the settings of our configuration file.
+The code is well commented, so you should read the comments for understanding each function.
 ### Debugging

 ## Acknowledgements